Our Materials and Processes

 After an accurate research within social and environmental criteria, also a CURA® rigorous fabric selection based on style and comfort, we’re proud to work with some of the best world Hemp and Blended Hemp fabric suppliers, Certified by recognized and legitim organizations, that you can consult below.

-The Global Organic Textile Standard (GOTS) recognised as the world’s leading processing standard for textiles made from organic fibres, products that contain a minimum of 70% organic fibres, can become GOTS certified.
-All chemical inputs must meet certain environmental and toxicological criteria.
+The Global Organic Textile Standard (GOTS) recognised as the world’s leading processing standard for textiles made from organic fibres, products that contain a minimum of 70% organic fibres can become GOTS certified.
+All chemical inputs must meet environmental and toxicological criteria.
 The choice of accessories is limited, in accordance with ecological aspects.
 A functional waste-water treatment plant is mandatory, for any wet-processing unit involved and all processors must comply with social criteria.
-It defines high-level environmental criteria along the entire organic textiles supply chain requiring compliance with social criteria as well.
+It defines high-level environmental criteria along the entire organic textiles supply chain, requiring compliance with social criteria as well.

-The Organic Content Standard 100 (OCS 100) verifies the presence and amount of organic material in a final product and tracks the flow of a raw material from its source to the final product.
+The Organic Content Standard 100 (OCS 100) verifies the presence and amount of organic material in a final product, tracking the flow of a raw material from its source to the final product.
 This process is then certified by an accredited third party.
 OCS 100 takes covers the same processing steps in goods containing 95% to 100% organic material.
 It can be used as a business-to-business tool, to give companies the means to ensure that they are selling quality and getting what they pay for.
 The final product may include non-food materials, not limited to fibres products, yarns, fabrics, clothes and home textiles.*